Why is a bid bond only worth 10% of the contract’s total value?

 A bid bond is a type of financial guarantee that the company bidding will be able to complete the contract if the winning bidder fails to do so.
 A bid bond is only 10% of the contract amount, whereas a performance and payment bond might be 100% of the contract value.

-The reason for this disparity is because it would be extremely difficult for a contractor to generate money if they had to pay back 100% of their contract value if one project went wrong.
+The reason for this disparity is that it would be extremely difficult for a contractor to generate money if they had to pay back 100% of their contract value if one project went wrong.
 If they only have to put in 10%, it’s better for them financially.

 A bid bond is a sort of insurance that protects the owner from financial loss if a contractor fails to complete their work.
 A bid bond is required under the AIA contract and is set at 10% of the contract value, however, this might vary according to state laws and industry standards.